 - May 6, 2017 - Space Day: This all day (10 AM-4 PM) "open house" with free admission, tours, demonstrations, and insight into current research and educational programs.

 - August 21, 2017 - The Total Solar Eclipse: The first in the USA in 38 years, the eclipse path of totality will cross PARI at 2:36:44 PM EDT and last for 1 minute, 47 seconds.
 It will be the first time a total solar eclipse has occurred at a site equipped with 26-meter radio telescopes.
 Scientists from around the world will be on hand.
 Teams of NASA scientists will also be at PARI conducting eclipse experiments.
 PARI expects about 800 people, including 300 amateur astronomers and plenty of advice about the best and safest ways to view. $100/person for the full day.
-Go to their website for info & tickets
+SOLD OUT - PARI will only be open to event ticket holders.

 Photo above by Spencer Black, Black Visual

 This non-profit group has some ambitious plans for PARI, to ensure that science excites the imagination.
 Coming soon will be a lodge, cafeteria and a host of science camps for students of all ages.
 Behind the scenes, it is repurposing buildings to become a highly secured data center.
 They have been chosen by the International Astronomical Union (IAU) as the primary North American repository for astronomical photographic glass plates and film (they have 340,000+ so far).
 They work closely with the Harvard Smithsonian Center for Astrophysics, the U.S. Naval Observatory and numerous universities.
 They welcome donations.

 PARI is about 35 miles (60 minutes) from Asheville Airport area.

 - Take I-26 East to the Exit 40 for the Airport and NC 280 West.
 Turn right